moddedTechnic/VirtualCurrencySystemV1/README.md

 ```
 to set up the repository.
 Finally, to run the project, run `python manage.py runserver` (from the `src` directory).
-A local server should be started on `localhost:8080`.
+A local server should have been started on `localhost:8080`.

 ## Links
 - [Python unittest](https://docs.python.org/3/library/unittest.html)